pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='architecture'></a>API Auto Registration Architecture

-Users can leverage the potential of Tanzu Application Platform and its API Auto Registration component by using a distributed environment like the one we showcase in this diagram:
+Users can leverage the potential of Tanzu Application Platform and its API Auto Registration component by using a distributed environment like the one shown in the following diagram:

 ![API Auto Registration Architecture Diagram](./images/arch.png)